 I am retired.
-I'm invested into bike riding, guitar playing and yoga.
+I'm invested into bike riding, guitar playing, yoga and Ham Radio.

 I am a former photojournalist, newspaper and magazine editor and public relations practitioner with national, regional and local experience.

 A long-time member of Toastmasters International and an active Amateur Radio (Ham) operator here in Canada I am taking on new challenges.